Volunteer Name: Rachel Carlson

 A lot of little shops don’t take credit card, so expect to use cash to pay.

-This program and trip has been amazing.
+This program and trip have been amazing.
 The experience of living in another country is something everyone should have.
 I was nervous to come here without knowing a soul, but my host family welcomed me and made me feel at home.
 The work can be difficult and trying at times, but it is worth the effort.
 The kids are adorable and it is obvious to see the difference the volunteers make.
 I have branched out and tried so many new things while here.
 It’s like I’ve gone through a years’ worth of experiences in six weeks.
 I have also learned lots.
 My Spanish has definitely improved: both my understanding and speaking.
 I’ve learned how to navigate through an unfamiliar city at night and ask for help if needed.
 I’ve learned how to keep multiple toddlers entertained, if not quiet.
 Overall, the last six weeks have been some of the most memorable ones of my life.
 This trip has heightened my desire to travel more and see the world as well as continue to volunteer and help those who are less fortunate than I am.

 My host family more than exceeded my expectations.
 The mom, Vilma, is amazing.
 She is so thoughtful and helpful.
 She packed me lunch every day and had dinner ready for me when I was hungry.
 We traded off picking movies to watch together on the weekends and played cards during the week.
 I never felt unsafe or in danger.
 Walking to work in the mornings while it was still dark made me a little uncomfortable at first, but I never had any issues.
 Even while out running, the only thing I had to deal with was honks and/or whistles as cars passed me.
 Most people in La Serena were very friendly and helpful.
 Everyone smiles and says hola as you pass on the sidewalks.
 The city of La Serena is a good size and offers enough to do to stay occupied on the weekends.
 I didn’t really go out much on weeknights.